pohonets-crypto/pistachio_prediction_model/README.md

+# Pistachio Prediction App

-## App for prediction of pistachio type.
+App for prediction of pistachio type.

-This app can recognize which type of pistachio in the picture(Kirmizi/Siirt).
+This app can recognize which type of pistachio in the picture (Kirmizi/Siirt).

 ## Get started